 College is a precious period in life when people get to explore their interests and find out new parts of their identities.
 It consists of many steps that lead towards finding a true calling or discovering something you care deeply about.
 By becoming a part-time student, you can experience all of this while ensuring you’re not overwhelmed by the transition to a new environment.
 It can be a less stressful way to step into an unknown life phase.

-In any case, being a part-time student is not easy.
-It takes a lot of time-management skills, commitment, and determination.
-Although the dynamics of part-time study programs are a bit different and possibly less overwhelming, every course has deadlines you have to meet.
-Weigh the pros and cons and figure out what suits you the best.
+Even though there are plenty of pros and benefits, being a part-time student is not always easy.
+It takes a lot of time management skills, commitment, and determination.
+Although the dynamics of part time study programs are a bit different and possibly less overwhelming, every course has deadlines you have to meet and responsibilities you have to tackle.
+Before you take the dive into part time college, weigh your personal situation against the pros and cons listed above.